 So, what gives?
 “The CFO role has become increasingly complex,” said Bryan Proctor, global leader of Korn Ferry’s Financial Officer Center of Expertise.
 “The ability to manage the reporting and control of the organization has long become table stakes.
 CFOs are now adding value in more ways—commercially, strategically, and operationally.
 Because of this evolution, the profile and source for CFO succession purposes have expanded.
 This has given more competition to controllers in how they drive value compared to their functional peers.”

-As controllers, Wall and Brundage wanted to be a part of strategy discussions and understand the ins and outs of business operations, which made them worthy candidates to fill vacant CFO seats within their organizations.
+As controllers, Wall, Brundage, and Schnaufer wanted to be a part of strategy discussions and understand the ins and outs of business operations, which made them worthy candidates to fill vacant CFO seats within their organizations.

 “The holistic understanding of the accounting and financial reporting processes was a very valuable skill set I gained as corporate controller,” said Brundage, a former PwC’er who joined Newport News, Va.-based Ferguson in 2003 and was appointed CFO in March 2017.